PineProject/Acme/README.md

 # Pine

-Pine is a cloud platform inspired by CloudStack aims to be viable implementation of cloud infrastrure, esp for new platforms, e.g. edge cloud and industrials usages.
+Pine is a cloud platform inspired by CloudStack aims to be a viable implementation of cloud infrastrure, esp. for new platforms, e.g. edge cloud and industrials usages.

 Pine is developing in rust and python.
-Rust is robust and fast at the core and python brings a lot of features and easy integration at the upper layers, like networking and storage.
+Reason is that Rust is robust and fast at the core and Python brings a lot of features and easy integration in the upper layers, e.g. networking and storage.